 PayPal doesn’t advertise it, but their exchange rates are much worse than the banks’ standard currency exchange rates, usually by a few percentage points.

-By the time you’ve paid the fee for receiving the funds, plus the poor exchange rate, you could have already lost a hefty chunk of the money your client has paid you.
+By the time you’ve paid the fee for receiving the funds, plus the poor exchange rate, you’ve probably already lost a hefty chunk of the money your client has paid you.
 Multiply this over a year, and you’re losing out on significant amounts of your hard-earned cash.

-TransferWise has long been one of the cheapest ways to transfer money between currencies, and recently got a whole lot more useful with the launch of its Borderless bank accounts.
+TransferWise has long been one of the cheapest ways to transfer money between currencies, and in 2017 it got a whole lot more useful with the launch of its Borderless bank accounts.

 In a matter of seconds, you can set up virtual bank accounts for your business in British Pounds, Euros, US Dollars, and Australian Dollars.

-Most importantly, you’ll get a full set of bank details for these accounts, allowing companies to pay you directly into these accounts, bypassing PayPal entirely.
+Don’t be put off by the word ‘virtual’ – you’ll get a full set of bank details with these accounts, allowing companies to pay directly into them, bypassing PayPal entirely.
+These are the details you’ll get for each type of account:

 - UK (GBP) bank account – Account Number and Sort Code.